An intersection number formula for CM cycles in Lubin-Tate towers: Introduction

-In this article we focus on the geometric side of the linear AFL and we will establish an explicit formula for the arithmetic intersection numbers.
+In this article, we focus on the geometric side of the linear AFL and we will establish an explicit formula for the arithmetic intersection numbers.
 In fact, we will work in a much more general setting.
-First of all, our Theorem \ref{SUPER} calculates the intersection number on the Lubin--Tate space with arbitrary Drinfeld level structure and we allow both ramified and unramified quadratic extension in characteristic $0$ or an odd prime.
+First of all, our Theorem \ref{SUPER} calculates the intersection number on the Lubin--Tate space with arbitrary Drinfeld level structure, and we allow both ramified and unramified quadratic extensions in characteristic $0$ or an odd prime.
 It also works in characteristic 2 for separable quadratic extensions.
 Note that in the function field case, Yun and Zhang have discovered a ``higher Gross--Zagier formula" \cite{yun2015shtukas}, relating higher derivatives of L-functions to intersection numbers of special cycles on the moduli space of Drinfeld Shtukas of rank two.
 Our theorem in the positive characteristic case is related to a generalization of their theorem to the moduli space of Shtukas of higher rank {See Remark 4.1 of \cite{zhang2017periods}}.
-Secondly, We also obtain results for intersection of \Heegner cycles relative to two different quadratic extensions (see Proposition \ref{MAINMAIN}).
-In the function field case, this is related to the recent result of Howard--Shnidman on Gross-Kohnen-Zagier formula \cite{howard2019gross}.
+Secondly, we obtain results for the intersection of \Heegner cycles relative to two different quadratic extensions (see Theorem \ref{BIQ}).
+In the function field case, this is related to the recent result of Howard--Shnidman on the Gross--Kohnen--Zagier formula \cite{howard2019gross}.

-We calculated the formula for $h=1$ case and it gives a new proof of Gross and Keating’s result on lifting endomorphism of formal modules and we extended their result to characteristic 2 \cite{li2017quasi}.
-Our formula in the unramified case reduces the linear AFL to an analytic identity between two integrals.
-In \cite{li2017arithmetic}, we prove the identity when $h=2$ by direct calculation, and hence verify the linear AFL in these cases.
+Our formula can be expressed as an integral over $\GL_{2h}(F)$, where $F$ is some non-Archimedean local field.
+By using this formula in the case of $h=1$, the author gives a new proof of Gross and Keating’s result on lifting endomorphisms of formal modules in \cite{li2017quasi}.
+Further, our formula reduces the linear AFL to an analytic identity between two integrals.
+In \cite{li2017arithmetic}, we prove the identity by direct calculation when $h=2$, and hence verify the linear AFL in these cases.
 Moreover, we could use our main theorem to verify various analogs of the arithmetic transfer conjecture in this new setting.
 We will pursue these directions in the future.
-In an ongoing work of the author and Howard, we conjectured the linear AFL holds for more general settings where we allow \Heegner cycles associates different quadratic extensions \cite{howard2020bi}.
+In the ongoing work of the author and Howard, we conjectured that the linear AFL holds for more general settings, where we allow \Heegner cycles associated with different quadratic extensions \cite{howard2020bi}.